Svetlaya87/rsschool-cv/cv.md

 #### Language

 English - B2 (Upper-Intermediate)
-according to English test on the  <training.epam.ua> platform.
+according to English test on the <https://training.epam.ua> platform.